 How To Keep Attachments When Replying in Outlook?

-Here in this article, you will learn a couple of methods, how Outlook Reply with Attachments.
+Here in this article, you will learn a couple of methods, on how Outlook Reply with Attachments.

 In the first method, you simply need to copy the attachments from the original email message and paste them after you hit Reply.